LandrAudio/linting-and-formatting/stylelint-config-landr/README.md

 ## Installation

-Install `stylelint-config-landr` and all of it's peer dependencies as dev dependencies of your project.
+Install `stylelint-config-landr` and all of its peer dependencies as dev dependencies of your project.

 ```bash
 # Using npm